 The Board currently consists of 13 directors.
 As a closely controlled corporation with no public shareholders, the Company does not have a nominating committee, nor is there any formal process in place for identifying nominees or potential candidates for the Board.
 Nominees and potential candidates for the Board are put forward by the Principal Investors.
 Assistance from professional director search consultants is also sought with respect to the consideration of candidates as independent directors.
-Pursuant to their rights under the Shareholders Agreement, the Company's directors are nominees of the Principal Investors; Cintra Global currently has six nominee directors, CPPIB currently has five nominee directors and, SNC-Lavalin currently has two nominee directors.
+Pursuant to their rights under the Shareholders Agreement, the Company's directors are nominees of the Principal Investors.
+As of December 31, 2019, the Board was comprised of six nominee directors from Cintra Global, five nominee directors from CPPIB and two nominee directors from SNC-Lavalin.